tbensky/PhysicsLabs/README.md

 #### Part II: Identify the effects of Compton Scattering in a Cs137 Spectrum

-A gamma-ray with energy E can Compton scatter within the detector (or its surroundings) to produce a lower energy gamma ray, E' in accordance with the Compton Scattering formula
+A gamma-ray with energy E can Compton scatter within the detector (or its surroundings) to produce a lower energy gamma ray, E' that then may be detected and generate the signal. in accordance with the Compton Scattering formula

 <img src="https://render.githubusercontent.com/render/math?math=E'=\frac{E}{1%2B\frac{E}{mc^2}(1-\cos\theta)}">

 Here E and E' are the gamma-ray energies, m is the electron mass and c is the speed of light (note: <img src="https://render.githubusercontent.com/render/math?math=mc^2=511 keV"> for an electron).

 Using your calibrated Cs137 spectrum, identify all peaks/features caused by Compton Scattering.

 ## Lab: Magnetic Torque